cleder/awesome-python-testing/README.md

 ## UI Testing

+- [agent-qa](https://github.com/vostride/agent-qa) - Open-source self-improving QA agent for software teams.
+A test harness with memory.
+Write tests in natural language for web and mobile. `agent-qa` learns from every run, adapts to UI changes, and catches regressions before you ship.
 - [aria-testing](https://github.com/t-strings/aria-testing) - Accessibility-focused DOM testing library for tdom, built with modern Python 3.14+.
 - [Flybirds](https://github.com/ctripcorp/flybirds) - is a front-end UI automation test framework based on BDD mode, providing a series of out-of-the-box tools and complete documentation.
 - [Golem](https://github.com/golemhq/golem) - is a test framework and a complete tool for browser automation.
 Tests can be written with code in Python, codeless using the web IDE, or both.